 - Boost your brainpower.
 Caffeine relaxes your blood vessels, which means the more you consume, the more blood flows into your brain.
 And when more blood flows into your brain, you focus better, plus have an easier time making decisions and solving problems.

 - Help you feel happy and relaxed.
-Just 100mg of caffeine—about the amount in a cup of coffee—has been shown to enhance your mood and reduce anxiety.
-Nice.
+Just 100mg of caffeine—about the amount in a cup of coffee—has been Nice.

 The dark side of caffeine

 For most people, 400 mg caffeine (the amount in two to four cups of coffee) per day is totally fine.
 But consuming more than that could pose problems.
 Some signs that you may have had too much caffeine: